ResearchComputing/Documentation/Job-Tools.md

 For more information, [visit the Slurm manual on scancel](https://slurm.schedmd.com/scancel.html)

-## Finding status information with sstat
+## Learning status information with sstat

 The `sstat` command allows users to easily pull up status information about their jobs.
 This includes information about *__CPU usage__*, *__task information__*, *__node information__*, *__resident set size (RSS)__*, and *__virtual memory (VM)__*.
 We can invoke the sstat command as such:
 ```bash